FOUNDATION Fieldbus vs HART network communication protocol comparison

-FOUNDATION Fieldbus or HART?
+FOUNDATION Fieldbus vs HART

-You can have two masters in the HART setup, the control system as the first and usually a handheld as the second, and each device will have a non-zero HART address.
-You’ll sometimes find this rare system when you have more than one device on a wirelessHART adapter.
+We can have two masters in the HART setup, the control system as the first and usually a handheld as the second, and each device will have a non-zero HART address.
+We’ll sometimes find this rare system when we have more than one device on a WirelessHART adapter.

 The second setup reads the current value and has a multiplexer among the field devices and the PLC, to catch all the HART data and send it to the system.
 This is typical because it makes the current loop a robust and straightforward installation.